Chapman Snowfield: Location

 Chapman Snowfield is bounded to the north by Elder Peak and the massif surmounted by Mount Wharton, to the south by Soza Icefalls, Black Icefalls and the head of Starshot Glacier, and to the west by the Wallabies Nunataks and the All-Blacks Nunataks.

 The Gamble Glacier flows northwest from Chapman Snowfield between Green Nunatak to the southwest and Keating Massif to the northeast.

 The Soza Icefalls and Black Icefalls extend south to near the head of Starshot Glacier.

 Chapman Snowfield was named after William H. Chapman, topographic engineer, United States Geological Survey, leader of the 1961–62 Topo North – Topo South survey of mountains west of the Ross Sea from Cape Roget, Adare Peninsula, to Otway Massif at the head of Beardmore Glacier, a traverse totalling 1570 mi.
-This first helicopter-supported traverse with electronic-distant-measuring instruments resulted in the establishment of ground control making possible the mapping of a 100,000 sqmi area of the Transantarctic Mountains.
+This first helicopter-supported traverse with electronic-distance-measuring instruments resulted in the establishment of ground control making possible the mapping of a 100,000 sqmi area of the Transantarctic Mountains.